openshift/enhancements/enhancements/network/ovs-hardware-offload.md

 - SR-IOV config daemon (a DaemonSet managed by SR-IOV Operator) will support changing e-switch mode from `legacy` to `switchdev` on the PF device and exposing VF representor information in `SriovNetworkNodeState` status.
+The daemon will retain the names of PF device and VF representors by applying udev rules.
+In order to guarantee the orders required by switchdev mode and VF LAG, a systemd service profile will be used to apply switchdev related configurations.

 - SR-IOV network device plugin (a Device Plugin DaemonSet managed by SR-IOV Operator) supports advertising VF resource to kubelet.